ut-amrl/coda-devkit/docs/DATA_REPORT.md

 ```

 2. 3d_comp directory
-Contains egocompensated 3D points clouds for the os1 sensor.
-We perform egocompensation using the provided poses found in each sequence's metadata file.
+Contains ego-compensated 3D points clouds for the os1 sensor.
+We perform ego-compensation using the provided poses found in each sequence's metadata file.
 All other aspects (file naming convention, file format, point cloud shape) are otherwise identical.

 # Annotation File Format